 Registration and Set off

-Parking, registration and set off is at at the Croscombe Village Hall and ending at The George Inn, Croscombe (a few minutes walk from the village hall).
-The Hall will be manned from 7am until 10am only, but parking and toilets will continue to be available there throughout the day until 9pm.
+Parking, registration and set off is at at the Sweets Tea Rooms, Peat & Science Museum, Wedmore, Glastonbury BA6 9TX.
+The ride registration will be manned from 7am until 10am only, but parking and toilets and refreshments will continue to be available there throughout the day.

 MS Cycling Jerseys will be available for purchase on the day.
-Any preorder interest should be directed to Peter Graham at The George Inn (tel 01749 342306 or firstname.lastname@example.org).
+Any preorder interest should be directed to Peter Graham (tel 01749 342306 or email@example.com).

 There are two routes to choose from, which can be added together to make the Monster Challenge of 100 miles.
 The first route is 60 km, the other 60 miles.
 The routes are not marshalled but are marked at turning points only with painted yellow arrows before turns.
 Riders are strongly advised to view and download their own maps beforehand.